 The most important part of the ignition system is the distributor, which, as the name implies, distributes the spark (high voltage current) between the cylinders of the engine, determining which of the spark plugs will receive it.
 It is also used as a sensor to monitor the position of the crankshaft (and, therefore, the pistons) for proper ignition timing.

 In the point-type ignition system, the ignition points are used for this purpose, which are basically a pair of electrical contacts that switch the ignition coil on and off at the proper time.
-The time period during which the ignition coil is turned on is called “dwell”.
+The time period during which the ignition coil is turned on, storing electric energy for the spark, is called “dwell“.
 Dwell is measured as an angle that the distributor cam moves through with the ignition points closed.

-The spark is generated at the moment when the ignition points open.
+The spark is generated at the moment when the ignition points open and the energy stored in the coil is released and transferred to the spark plug.

 For the engine to work correctly, the fuel-air mixture in its cylinders must be ignited by the spark at a very specific moment in time – when the piston in the cylinder that is going to get the spark is almost at the Top Dead Center (TDC), but not yet.
 That’s when ignition timing advance comes into play.